 Women Sex and Shopping (WSS) 2016-17

 Women Sex and Shopping (WSS) was established as a research project in 2009 and offers a Report and Client Advisory service based on the analysis together with an understanding of third party material.
 WSS looks at a number of product areas that are uniquely female.
 This includes personal lubricants and intimate massagers.
 Lubricant and intimate devices can (in practical terms) be considered entirely new markets that have developed since the start of the 21st Century.
 The growth has been so rapid that the user base now comprises over half of all women 18-65 in North America and Western Europe.
 Normally, such growth and consumer demand and adoption would have seismic commercial consequences but in fact we can observe an almost brand free market with a largely dysfunctional retail element.
 It is impossible for a woman to walk into a department store and buy personal lubricant from a Beauty or Skincare brand for the simple reason that no brand makes such a product and no fasionable store sells one.
 But.... women have proved that they are pragmatic.
-They buy in outlets they would not choose and they buy products they would not normally choose.
+They buy in outlets they would not perhaps choose and they buy products that are outside their normal brand choice.
 Women, in the sectors that WSS has studied, have adapted to the market but the maket has not adapted to them.